lautarodragan/warioland3/README.md

 New state ST_DEBUG_MENU ($0f) replaces the unused ST_UNUSED_0F slot.
 All debug menu code auto-linked into bank $01 (646 bytes).

+## Why

+For fun!
+This is more a cheating menu than a debug menu, really.
+I played Wario Land 3 probably over 20 times, through and through.
+I still don't get tired of it.
+This is just another way to play it.

 ## How to Play

 To assemble, download RGBDS (https://github.com/gbdev/rgbds/releases) and extract it to /usr/local/bin.
 Run `make` in your shell.
 The build output will be "warioland3.gbc".